 In my family, we love savoury strudels.
-My mother’s and grandmother’s Transylvanian style of cooking couldn’t be more delicious than when using sauerkraut.
+My mother’s and grandmother’s Transylvanian style of cooking couldn’t have been more delicious than when using sauerkraut.
 It was almost always paired with caraway seeds, paprika and ground pepper.
 Sometimes fennel seeds.

 Making strudel was traditionally a task for women, and even local inns in the countryside would have asked a home cook to come and make strudel for them.
 In the city, there was nowhere to buy already made food, so strudel was made from scratch.
 My grandmother used to pull the kitchen table in to the middle of the room, place the dough on the table cloth and stretch it all the way down the sides.
 Her strudels had to feed 12-15 people when we all gathered at her house for dinner.
 My mum had only 4 to feed, so we had a smaller version, but the technique of pulling and stretching was the same.
 We used to make it together, working at opposite ends and trying to synchronise our movements.
 The kitchen was tiny, so the table was fixed against the wall, and we couldn’t walk around it to overlap the dough.
 We had to keep drizzling oil (or melted butter when we had some) on the dough to keep it elastic.

 My mum sautéed the sauerkraut with onions, tomatoes and paprika, then spread it over the dough.
-We had our home-made sauerkraut, dad’s speciality, and it was deliciously crunchy and surprisingly sweet.
-We kept the sauerkraut barrel on the balcony, since we had no cellar or even pantry, and looked after it well during winter, so the cabbage kept fresh its flavour.
-Apart from this filling, she also used to make a version with mushrooms or potatoes, the latter not a favourite of mine at all but being choosy wasn’t an option.
-These savoury strudels were all served with sour cream and at room temperature.
-The left overs made for a good lunch at school or work.
+We had our home-made sauerkraut, dad’s speciality, and it was crunchy and surprisingly sweet.
+We kept the sauerkraut barrel on the balcony, since we had no cellar or even pantry, so the cabbage kept its flavour fresh.

 185g strong bread flour